PKU-YuanGroup/Chat-UniVi/README.md

 ## 📣 News
 <!-- * **[2023/11/22]**  ⚡ The **online demo** is available at [Hugging Face Demo](https://huggingface.co/spaces/Chat-UniVi/Chat-UniVi).
 Welcome to try!  -->
+* **[2024/01/05]**  We enhance the video loading code by [introducing support for variable-length videos](https://github.com/PKU-YuanGroup/Chat-UniVi/blob/d216cb52bff5ebf6e41eaa56d07a85568e294651/ChatUniVi/eval/model_video_general.py#L29).
+This improvement involves eliminating the previous zero-filling operation on the video.
+We find that this updated video loading method significantly boosts performance ([Results]()).
 * **[2023/12/05]**  The visualization script is available at [VISUALIZATION.md](VISUALIZATION.md).
 * **[2023/11/22]**  The processed data is available at [DATA.md](DATA.md).
 * **[2023/11/21]**  💡 We release [Chat-UniVi-13B](https://huggingface.co/Chat-UniVi/Chat-UniVi-13B/tree/main).
 Our proposed unified visual representation framework greatly reduces the number of visual tokens, so you can train **13B unified image and video understanding models** in full parameters directly on **8 A100 GPUs** within **3 days**.
 Chat-UniVi-13B has better performance ([Results](https://github.com/PKU-YuanGroup/Chat-UniVi/blob/main/results/Chat-UniVi-13B.md)).
 The training code for Chat-UniVi-13B has been updated ([TRAIN_AND_VALIDATE.md](TRAIN_AND_VALIDATE.md)).
 * **[2023/11/21]**  We provide inference code for [video understanding](https://github.com/PKU-YuanGroup/Chat-UniVi/tree/main#inference-for-video-understanding) and [image understanding](https://github.com/PKU-YuanGroup/Chat-UniVi/tree/main#inference-for-image-understanding).
 * **[2023/11/21]**  We enhance the video loading code by [introducing support for variable-length videos](https://github.com/PKU-YuanGroup/Chat-UniVi/blob/d216cb52bff5ebf6e41eaa56d07a85568e294651/ChatUniVi/eval/model_video_general.py#L29).
 This improvement involves eliminating the previous zero-filling operation on the video.
 We find that this updated video loading method significantly boosts performance.
-Stay tuned for the latest performance updates.
 * **[2023/11/15]**  Code are available now!
 Welcome to **watch** 👀 this repository for the latest updates.

 ## 😮 Highlights